Kevin Prince (American football)

-Kevin Christopher Prince (born November 28, 1989) is a former American football quarterback.
+Kevin Christopher Prince (born November 28, 1989) is an American former football quarterback.
 He played at Crespi Carmelite High School in Encino, California.
 He played college football at UCLA.

-Prince was selected by head coach Rick Neuheisel to start the 2009 season opener in the Rose Bowl against San Diego State and won the game 33-14.
+Prince was selected by head coach Rick Neuheisel to start the 2009 season opener in the Rose Bowl against San Diego State and won the game 33–14.
 In that game, he completed 18 of 29 passes for 176 yards and threw 1 interception.